jonyfive/scraper/README.md

-This is a simple generic implementation of a basic web spider using the BeautifulSoup library combined with the Word & Excel packages for Python.
+This is a simple generic implementation of a basic web scraper using BeautifulSoup combined with the Excel(openpyxl) and Word(docx) tools for Python.
 It must be properly customized before use.
 Use at your own risk.